The biggest obstacle you will face in your sales career is the fear of rejection in a sales encounter.

 Another great way to deal with feeling rejected is to get around people that are doing and building a business similar to yours.
 Get around people that understand the business.

 We work with business owners all over the world and often the biggest key to success for many of them is to surround themselves with people that are ambitiously working towards being better and doing more.
 Of course we also offer extensive training on topics such as getting and closing leads, building automation into your business and lots’ of mindset topics including overcoming rejection.

-Join the best Facebook group for entrepreneurs in the world, Straight Up Entrepreneurs, to get cutting-edge sales and marketing insights on a daily basis.
+Join the best Facebook group for entrepreneurs in the world, Janx Tank, to get cutting-edge sales and marketing insights on a daily basis.